-The consolidated entity's exploration and mining activities were concentrated in Australia, and in the prior year Australia and Chile.
+The consolidated entity's exploration and mining activities were concentrated in Australia.
 Environmental obligations are regulated under both State and Federal Laws.
-No environmental breaches have been notified to the Company by government agencies during the year ended 30 June 2022.
+No environmental breaches have been notified to the Company by government agencies during the year ended 30 June 2023.